 Pat Riley Net Worth

-According to Celebrity Net Worth, Pat Riley’s net worth is estimated to be $100 million.
-It’s no surprise the former coach’s success has inflated his bank account.
+According to Celebrity Net Worth, Pat Riley's net worth is estimated to be $120 million, which totally makes sense.
+It's no surprise the former coach's success has inflated his bank account.
 The three-time NBA Coach of the Year and his wife Chris Rodstrom are still making plenty to live on in Coral Gables.